Retecapri: History

 In September 1987, the station went back to general programming until 1998, with films, television films, telenovelas, anime, documentaries, teleshopping and since 1991 a newscast by Teresa Iaccarino, with national services curated by TBS' Roman offices and international services in collaboration with CNN.

+Following the regulation of Italian television broadcasting that came with the Mammì law, Retecapri took part in 1992 for the tender for the assignment of nine national television concessions to private individuals: however, it was classified in an unhelpful position (the licenses for Canale 5, Italia 1, Rete 4, Videomusic, Rete A, Telemontecarlo and the three Telepiù networks were awarded).

 With the transition to digital, Retecapri was assigned the national virtual channel number 20, consisting of local TV stations and new semi-generalist channels.
 Several times in its press releases the channel protested against this decision and requested channels 8 or 9, arguing that neither MTV nor DeeJay TV have the right to those positions, failing to meet the requirement of "analogue national generalist channel".

 Retecapri proposed, in addition to the TG and information programs (such as Piazza Montecitorio, Pianeta Salute, New Magazine), The F.B.I. and Finder of Lost Loves, the science fiction block Film da un altro mondo, the film block Un sogno in Bianco e Nero at 9:00 p.m. and another movie at 10:30 p.m.

 In April 2017, Television Broadcasting System sold Retecapri to Mediaset.

 On May 5, 2017, the channel was added to the Mediaset 2 mux where it started broadcasting with Mediaset's ownership at 8:00 p.m. with Milagros.
 The programming is made up of Mediaset's library and soap operas.